Free Chest Binders

 - You cannot afford to purchase a binder, or you cannot safely obtain a binder.

-We accept all requests for support.
+We accept all requests for support, and applications are open year-round.
 Once you complete your application, your request will be added to our waitlist.
 Shipping is discrete and 100% free, and we ship internationally to 90+ countries and counting.

 This program is intended to help trans folks who otherwise can not afford or access a binder.
 We ask that you consider your access before applying.

 - Are you able to pay for a binder?
-(If yes, we recommend our sponsor and partner gc2b, a manufacturer of high-quality, affordably priced chest binders.)
+(If yes, we recommend our one of our partners—gc2b, Origami Customs, and urBasics—for their high-quality, affordably priced chest binders.)

 - Carefully read this page, especially our Frequently Asked Questions section.

-- Submit your request via the Google form at the bottom of this page.
+- Submit your application via the Google form.
 Once you submit, you’ll automatically be added to our waiting list.

 - You will receive an email from an "@pointofpride.org" account when your garment is ready to be shipped.
 At that time, you can review how your name should appear on the label, what mailing address we should use, and what size garment you need.
 You can make updates or changes at this time.